John Rzeznik: Equipment

 After the Goo Goo Dolls' equipment was stolen from a van in New York City (including Rzeznik's Marshall JCM800 amplifier and his only guitar at the time), following the recording of their 1989 album, Jed, a custom, yellow Stratocaster-style guitar (later nicknamed "Boing") was made for Rzeznik by ESP.
 Now without an amplifier, Rzeznik borrowed a near-identical Marshall JCM800 from a mutual friend of the band, Charles Root.
-This amp was then used to record Hold Me Up and Superstar Car Wash.
+This amplifier was then used to record Hold Me Up and Superstar Car Wash.
 Since the late 1990s, Rzeznik has used Fender electric guitars.
 He has used many variations such as the Stratocaster, Telecaster, Jaguar and a "Halfcaster" (a Stratocaster cut in half).
 He also used Guild acoustic guitars on the Dizzy Up the Girl and Gutterflower tours.
 Rzeznik noted in a 2003 interview that "No matter what guitar I have, it seems that anything with strings makes music to my ears."

 Personal life

-Rzeznik met former model Laurie Farinacci in 1990, married her in 1993 but divorced in 2003; they did not have any children.
-He started dating Melina Gallo in 2005 and married her in Malibu, California, on July 26, 2013.
+Rzeznik met former model Laurie Farinacci in 1990, married her in 1993 and divorced in 2003.
+They did not have any children.
+He started dating Melina Gallo in 2005 and married her in Malibu, California on July 26, 2013.
 On December 22, 2016, he and Gallo had their first child, a daughter.
 Rzeznik resides in Westfield, New Jersey.
 Rzeznik is a recovering alcoholic.
-In a 2018 interview, he reported that he had been sober for nearly four years.